-I am the Head of Engineering & Design for Retail CRM Delivery Unit in BT, living in London, UK.
+I am the Head of Engineering at Consumer CRM & Billing in BT, living in London, UK.
 As the title suggests, I get to do the cool stuffs at BT.
-You can see the latest and greatest Microsoft technologies at work in our platform.
+You can see the latest and greatest Microsoft and non-Microsoft technologies at work in our platform.
 Performance and Scalability challenges are one of my 5 a day.

 BT is the largest telco in the UK and one of the largest in the Europe.
 Revenue: £18.017 billion (2013), Employees: 87,800 (2014).

 I was born in Dhaka, Bangladesh.
 I hold a B.Sc in Computer Science and doing my M.Sc in Software Engineering at Oxford.

 - 7 hard earned lessons from a Single Page Application: http://bit.ly/11AQOAI

 - 10 IT Admin skills every .NET Developer should have at London .NET User Group: http://bit.ly/11ORBgh

 - Talk on Droptiles at London AJAX User Group: http://bit.ly/11pyWfr